-Each Power Park Module shall be designed to reduce the risk of transient over voltage levels arising following voltage restoration.
-Generators shall be permitted to block where the anticipated transient overvoltage would not otherwise exceed the maximum permitted values specified in paragraph 13.4.1.
-Any additional requirements relating to transient overvoltage performance will be specified by the DNO.
+In the case of an unbalanced fault, each Power Park Module or each Generating Unit within a Power Park Module shall be required to inject reactive current IR which shall as a minimum increase with the fall in the retained unbalanced voltage up to its maximum reactive current without exceeding the transient rating of the Power Park Module.

 Black Start Capability

 The National Electricity Transmission System will be equipped with Black Start Stations.
 It will be necessary for each Generator to notify the DNO if its Power Generating Module has a restart capability without connection to an external power supply, unless the Generator shall have previously notified the NETSO accordingly under the Grid Code.
 Such generation may be registered by the NETSO as a Black Start Station.

 Technical Requirements for Embedded Medium Power Stations